YunoHost-Apps/karaokeforever_ynh/doc/DESCRIPTION.md

-ost awesome karaoke parties where everyone can easily find and queue songs from their phone’s browser.
+Host awesome karaoke parties where everyone can easily find and queue songs from their phone’s browser.
 The player is also fully browser-based with support for MP3+G, MP4 videos and WebGL visualizations.
 The server is self-hosted and runs on nearly everything.
 ### Features